CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation

 \subsection{Simulation Overhead of CXL-DMSim}

-To assess the simulation overhead covering two aspects which are \textit{simulation speed} and \textit{occupied host memory} introduced by CXL-DMSim in comparison to the raw gem5, we conducted various experiments on our simulator and collected statistics of the execution time (HostSeconds) and physical memory occupation (HostPhyMemory) on the host machine.
-Fig~\ref{Fig:CXL-DMSim_overhead}(a) compares the program execution time between raw gem5, CXL-DMSim\textsubscript{L}, and CXL-DMSim\textsubscript{A} with respect to three workloads.
-The execution time of CXL-DMSim\textsubscript{L} is nearly identical to that of raw gem5, while the average execution time of CXL-DMSim\textsubscript{A} is 16\% higher.
+To assess the simulation overhead covering two aspects which are \textit{simulation speed} and \textit{occupied host memory} introduced by CXL-DMSim in comparison to the native gem5, we conducted various experiments on our simulator and collected statistics of the execution time (HostSeconds) and physical memory occupation (HostPhyMemory) on the host machine.
+Fig. \ref{fig:CXL-DMSim_overhead}(a) compares the HostSeconds between native gem5, CXL-DMSim\textsubscript{L}, and CXL-DMSim\textsubscript{A} with respect to three workloads.
+The execution time of CXL-DMSim\textsubscript{L} is nearly identical to that of native gem5, while the average execution time of CXL-DMSim\textsubscript{A} is 16\% higher.
 This is because CXL-DMSim\textsubscript{A} involves more components and longer latency in the simulation process.
-Notably, LMBench, a benchmark focused on evaluating memory access latency, exhibits slightly higher execution times compared to STREAM and MERCI.
+Notably, LMbench, a benchmark focused on evaluating memory access latency, exhibits slightly higher execution times compared to STREAM and MERCI.

-The comparison of HostPhyMemory overhead is shown in Fig~\ref{Fig:CXL-DMSim_overhead}(b).
+Fig.~\ref{fig:CXL-DMSim_overhead}(b) compares HostPhyMemory overhead.
 CXL-DMSim exhibits an average increase of only 3.5\% in host memory usage, compared to raw gem5.
-This increase results from the additional memory allocation necessary on the host machine to model the CXL device memory space.
-Moreover, the specific magnitude of memory overhead is closely correlated with the amount of physical memory utilized by different applications.
+This increase results from the additional memory allocation necessary on the host machine to model the CXL device memory.
+Moreover, the magnitude of memory overhead is closely correlated with the amount of physical memory utilized by different applications.